 1. Focus on children's mental health

 In his speech Tuesday night, Biden gave special emphasis on addressing the mental health needs of children, "whose lives and education have been turned upside down" during the pandemic.
 The plan proposes several efforts to curtail social media's harmful effects on kids, including calling on Congress to ban excessive data collection from children and advertising that targets them.
 It also proposes to expand early childhood and in-school services to prevent young kids' mental health problems from growing worse.
 The focus on children's mental health is historic and necessary, says Dr. Tami Benton, the president-elect of the American Academy of Child and Adolescent Psychiatry.
-"Prevention is the most effective and most cost-effective way to prevent the onset of mental illness," says Benton.
+"Prevention is the most effective and most cost effective way to prevent the onset of mental illness," says Benton.

 2. Build up the mental health workforce

 The Biden plan emphasizes the need to build the pipeline of qualified mental health professionals, citing a "severe shortage" of providers.
-"I think this commitment to the workforce is hugely important, and it is going to take time," says Insel, whose new book, Healing, outlines the failures of the mental health care system and efforts to address them.
+"I think this commitment to the workforce is hugely important and it is going to take time," says Insel, whose new book, Healing outlines the failures of the mental health care system and efforts to address those.
 But he notes that the plan proposes around $1 billion of new investment in the effort in the next budget, for measures like training, scholarships and loan forgiveness to encourage people to enter the field.
-Benton was impressed with a proposal to train and support paraprofessionals to be better able to help with mental health — "people who are already interfacing with vulnerable individuals such as social services employees, child welfare workers" — as well as creating certifications for peer specialists.
+Benton was impressed with a proposal to train and support paraprofessionals to be better able to help with mental health, that is "people who are already interfacing with vulnerable individuals such as social services employees, child welfare workers" – as well as creating certifications for peer specialists.
 This would be "a very different way of perceiving who's responsible for the mental health of our nation.""It's a way to engage our communities.
 It's a way to destigmatize mental health, and it's a way to really expand the workforce in ways that we haven't talked about before," she says.

 3. Make funding for community behavioral health centers permanent